| |

 void handler(asio::error_code ec);

-the initiating function returns void
+the initiating function returns void.

 As above, an error is passed back to the coroutine as a system_error